gravitational/careers/challenges/sre/challenge.md

 ### Deployment

-* Create a helm chart for the service that includes at least: a Deployment, ServiceAccount and Service
+* Create a Helm chart for the service that includes at least: a Deployment, ServiceAccount and Service
-* Upgrading the helm chart should not result in unavailability of the service
+* Upgrading the Helm chart should not result in unavailability of the service

 ## Level 4